dancerphil/translate/README.md

   - [7.7](#es6-default-parameters) Use default parameter syntax rather than mutating function arguments.

     ```javascript
-    // really bad
+    // really 差评 bad
     function handleThings(opts) {
       // No!
 We shouldn't mutate function arguments.
-      // Double bad: if opts is falsy it'll be set to an object which may
+      // Double 差评 bad: if opts is falsy it'll be set to an object which may
       // be what you want but it can introduce subtle bugs.
       opts = opts || {};
       // ...
     }

-    // still bad
+    // still 差评 bad
     function handleThings(opts) {
       if (opts === void 0) {
         opts = {};